Ancient Egyptian History See also:

 Food Timeline - 'Ever wonder what the Vikings ate when they set off to explore the new world?
 How Thomas Jefferson made his ice cream?
 What the pioneers cooked along the Oregon Trail?
 Who invented the potato chip...and why?'
 This page offers links to many interesting articles on food in history, plus recipes from different times and places (2015; by reference librarian Lynne Olver).
 See also Food in the West Timeline (created by students of Dr. Julia M. Gossard, Utah State University).

 Harvest of History - Primary sources (images, objects, documents) on American agricultural history.
 Also includes an interactive exploration of past and current Farming & Food Production VIDEO INTERACTIVE (2017, Farmers' Museum, Cooperstown, NY).
-See also Growing a Nation: the Story of American Agriculture AUDIO VIDEO INTERACTIVE (2019; Professor Debra Spielmaker et al., Utah State University), and Wessels Living History Farm: Farming History UPDATED LINK!
-[Archived page] VIDEO (2017, York Community Foundation, York NE).
+See also Growing a Nation: the Story of American Agriculture AUDIO VIDEO INTERACTIVE (2019; Professor Debra Spielmaker et al., Utah State University), and Wessels Living History Farm: Farming History [Archived page; media features may not work] VIDEO (2017, York Community Foundation, York NE).

 History of Food & Agriculture [Archived page] - Chronicles the history of food and agriculture, beginning with pre-agricultural times of hunting, gathering and fishing, through the development of agriculture, to the 'agro-industrial' period starting with the industrial revolution.
 Focus is on the European / Mediterranean region.
 (2001, Agropolis-Museum, France)